School of Medicine

 Health clearance

 You'll be asked to complete a confidential online occupational health questionnaire.
-This will be sent out from May 2024, you should aim to complete this immediately to avoid delays with your application.
+This will be sent out from June 2026; you should aim to complete this immediately to avoid delays with your application.
 Please complete with as much detail as possible.
-If you do not have all of the information required, it is suggested you submit it with the information that you have to avoid delay in your clearance.
-You can visit your occupational health portal to update/amend as appropriate.
+If you do not have all of the information required, it is suggested you submit it with the information that you have to avoid a delay in your clearance.
+You can visit your occupational health portal to update/amend at a later date or when you have more evidence/documentation to share.

-As part of the health clearance, we need to make sure you're fit to study and fit to practice.
+As part of the health clearance, we need to make sure you're fit to study.

 It is your responsibility to ensure that you complete the occupational health process to be cleared as fit to study.
 Failure to complete this means you have not complied with the requirements of your course and will not be able to start with the rest of your year group.